SyncfusionExamples/How-to-create-the-vertical-gauge-in-WinUI-Linear-Gauge/README.md

 # How to create the vertical gauge in WinUI Linear Gauge
-This repository contains sample to create the vertical gauge in WinUI Linear Gauge control.
+This repository contains sample to create the vertical gauge using the Syncfusion WinUI Linear Gauge control.

 ## Syncfuion controls